 Another sensitive point in Hungarian cities is the conflicted relationship between civil society and politics.
 Our films give an idea of how cities organised from the bottom-up may work, from obstructing meaningless development projects through activating public spaces and new uses of the city to activists ascending to running the city of Barcelona.

 Zooming in from the city to the buildings, we focus on the protagonists of architecture: designers, construction workers and built structures.
 How do architects who transformed the role and instruments of architecture in the past decades work?
 How do community design processes unfold?
 How do construction workers experience the birth of a new building?
 How does obsolescence impact a structure, a style or a technology?

 We’ll give you an answer between 8-11 March in Toldi Cinema that will also host a screening of our audience’s favourite film of the past 9 editions.

 Enjoy the films!

 Do you live in a building?
 Do you love cinema?
-Then let us meet during the first weekend of March in Budapest!
+Then let us meet on the second weekend of March in Budapest!

 Graphic design | The Rodina